waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Overall Conclusion:** This hypothesis is debunked.
 The northern pillar wall is not interactable.
 - **Hypothesis 7: Hidden item in isolated 1F area.**
   - **Test:** Attempted systematic search of all tiles.
   - **Conclusion:** FAILED.
 Search was interrupted by a scripted event that returned me to 2F, confirming the area is a dead end.
+The tile at (17, 4) on 2F is the trigger for this event.
 ### Sprout Tower Puzzle - New Hypotheses (from Agent)
 - **Hypothesis 1 (Agent):** A second Sage is hidden from view in a corner or behind the central pillar on 2F.
 - **Hypothesis 2 (Agent):** Using a specific Key Item from the inventory while facing the blocking wall at x=4 will open the path.